cosmos/gravity-bridge/README.md

 # Deploy contract to local blockchain
 yarn migrate

-# 1. Get the Oracle and BridgeBank contract addresses from the deployment logs above
+# Get the Oracle and BridgeBank contract addresses from the deployment logs above
+# TODO: Add user friendly script for this operation

 # 2. Set the CosmosBridge's Oracle and BridgeBank contracts
 yarn peggy:setOracleAndBank [ORACLE_ADDRESS] [BRIDGEBANK_ADDRESS]